Daxtek/virta-exercise/README.md

 I would maybe also create a button component with the back button as if other pages get added it can be reused.

-Also at this point I don't know yet how to fetch data in React so I only imported the json file directly.
-But if we later add an API to get the station data a fetch function would need to be added.
+After learning about React hooks I implemented a simple function using the fecth API to retrive the json file that could later on fetch the data from an API